A railside residential locality situated on the Streatham/Mitcham border, south-west of Streatham Vale Park

 Lonesome is no longer an isolated spot, having been tightly built up in the second half of the 20th century, mostly in the form of cul-de-sacs.

 In the late 1970s Lambeth council created the Lonesome Depot Gypsy and Traveller site at the end of Lonesome Way.
-It remains here to the present day – despite the objections of William Shelton MP, who was recorded in Hansard as saying in 1981: “This gipsy site disgraces the borough.
+It survives to the present day – despite the objections of William Shelton MP, who said in 1981: “This gipsy site disgraces the borough.
 It is a burden and a disaster for the local community.
 If accounts are true, it is also the scene of bizarre and cruel happenings.”
 A council investigation found no proof for these allegations, though there were problems of rubbish and rats – and of social exclusion.

 Lonesome primary school is located on Grove Road (at the bottom left corner of the map below).
-According to Ofsted’s September 2013 report, the proportion of pupils from minority ethnic groups is high and the proportion who speak English as an additional language is above average.
-The school was assessed as ‘requiring improvement’.
+According to Ofsted’s October 2015 report, three-quarters of pupils are from a wide range of minority ethnic backgrounds and half the pupils speak English as an additional language.
+Both figures are well above average.
+The school was assessed as ‘good’.

 Tooting Graveney football club played at an enclosed ground at Lonesome from 1905 to 1907.
 They eventually became part of renowned non-leaguers Tooting and Mitcham FC.